KITmetricslab/covid19-forecast-hub-de/README.md

 - `data-raw`: the forecast files as provided by the various teams on their respective websites
 - `data-processed`: forecasts in a standardized format
+- `data-truth`: truth data from JHU and ECDC in a standardized format
 - `app_forecasts_de`: a simple R shiny app to visualize forecasts (also available online [here](https://jobrac.shinyapps.io/app_forecasts_de/))

 ## Data license and reuse